 - 500 ml (2 cups) whole milk

-- Put your stale bread chunks in the pie pan and sprinkle the chocolate chips over the top.
+- Put your stale bread chunks in the pan and sprinkle the chocolate chips over the top.

 - In a small mixing bowl, whisk together eggs, brown sugar, Kahlua, heavy cream, and whole milk.
 Pour this mixture over the bread and press the bread down to help it absorb the liquid.
 Leave this to soak for about 20 minutes.

 - Bake bread pudding for about 40 minutes or until just set.
 Allow to cool for a few minutes so you don’t burn yourself.
-It will be nearly impossible to resist.

 - You can cover this and keep it in the fridge for a few days.
 I suggest warming it in the microwave for about a minute before serving.